tchambard/take-home-test/README.md

 2) fix duplicate monitorings using pg unique constraint.
 In real world, I should have implement a migration script to deduplicate existing data in monitoring database and mutate events to be linked to deduplicated monitoring records.
 3) this is more a feature than a bug !
 I added pagination mechanism to prevent overload when having lot of monitorings.

+## Features

+### 3. Form

+branch: feat/monitoring/new-form

+Simple implementation with next/actions.
+This is very light.
+I should have do minimal errors handling and display loading information, but I didn't.
+This feature reveals that the list of monitorings objects should be sortable (probably sorted by date DESC by default), in order to see last created monitorings.
+We should alos have search capabilities on the list to be able to find what we are looking for.

 # Justification for any modifications.

 # Good and bad aspects of my work.